fusion-energy/paramak/README.md

 This should export a h5m file for use in DAGMC.

 Further information on DAGMC neutronics can be found [here](https://svalinn.github.io/DAGMC/) and information on OpenMC can be found [here](https://openmc.readthedocs.io/).
 The two codes can be used together to simulate neutron transport on the h5m file created.
 The UKAEA openmc workshop also has two tasks that might be of interest [task 10](https://github.com/ukaea/openmc_workshop/tree/master/tasks/task_10) and [task 12](https://github.com/ukaea/openmc_workshop/tree/master/tasks/task_12).

-# Example scripts

-There are several example scripts in the examples folder the introduction, a good one to start with is

-- make_CAD_from_points.py examples of the different families of shapes (extrude, roate) and different connection methods (points connected with splines and or straights or a mixture) with different CAD operations (cut, union).